Prendergast0065/NexusA.I/README.md

 ## Viewing Users

-Once logged in, you can visit `/users` to see a table of all registered accounts.
+Once logged in, the account `prendergast307@gmail.com` can visit `/users` to see a table of all registered accounts.
+Other logged in users will receive a 403 error.
 The page displays each user's ID, email and whether they have completed payment.